Africa: How Member States and Partners Impede the African Union's Quest for Financial Autonomy

 Although the 55 member states have in principle agreed to provide the AU with reliable and adequate financial means, African governments do not always consider it a priority in practice.
 Many states pay their yearly fees late or only in part.
 However, the AU is not powerless.

 In 2018, a three-stage sanctions regime came into effect to deal with defaulting states.
-The longer a member state fails to pay its financial contributions, the more rights it loses.
+The longer a member state fails to pay its financial contributions, the more rights it loses (see table below).
 While some consequences are primarily symbolic, others severely curtail their leeway in foreign policy, such as losing the right to host summits or run for office.

 In an institution that traditionally prefers consensus over confrontation, the imposition of sanctions constitutes a drastic measure.
 In one recent case, the new assertiveness has proven to be effective.
 In June 2020, it became public that South Sudanese officials had been barred from attending AU meetings.
 The country rushed to reduce its arrears just enough to have their sanctions lifted.
 In another recent case, Tunisia's foreign minister publicly lamented his country's first ever sanctions for non-payment.